deepset-ai/haystack-home/content/blog/using-jina-embeddings-haystack/index.md

 ```bash
 pip haystack-ai jina-haystack chroma-haystack pypdf
 ```
 Then let's input our credentials.
-Or you can set them as environment variables if you're feeling fancy.
+Or you can set them as environment variables instead if you're feeling fancy.

 ```python
 import getpass